-An email receives the status “Delivered” if the receiving mail server accepted the message.
+An email receives the status “Delivered” if the receiving mail server of the recipient accepted the message.
+Note that this report only tracks the recipient, not the CC and BCC recipients.

 A common misconception that we often run into is that a delivered message is a message that made it to the inbox.
 When a message is registered as delivered, that simply means the receiving server has accepted the message from PDF Mail Merger.
 At that point, the receiving server still has to decide what to do with that message.